-The FY20 WDPB represents the accumulation of many hours of teamwork by staff, to provide a transparent policy and fiscal guide for the Board of Trustees (BOT) to review and ultimately approve a budget for the next year.
+The FY20 Approved Budget represents the accumulation of many hours of teamwork by staff, to provide a transparent policy and fiscal guide for the Board of Trustees (BOT) to review and ultimately approve a budget for the next year.
 BBRD does not rise or fall on the work of any one individual but as the results of each employee working as a team to deliver services as identified and requested by the BOT.
 This document is one of many fruits of the labor of employees and the policy direction of the BOT.

-The reader is encouraged to remember that the state of BBRD is not only the result of the current efforts of the BOT and staff but is built upon the foundation built by previous Trustees, residents and staff.
+The reader is encouraged to remember that the state of BBRD is not only the result of the current efforts of the BOT and staff but is built upon the foundation built by previous Trustees, residents, and staff.
 What we have today in BBRD is an inheritance given to us by those who have previously walked the path that we have before us today.
 The strength of BBRD is found in the cohesiveness of the team approach now in place among management and staff operating under the policy direction from the BOT.
 Although a few would like to return to the days of one trustee micromanaging staff, most informed residents now understand the benefit of a professionally and ethically operated organization.

 I would like to personally express my appreciation to those individuals who have enabled the production of this document.
-I am humbled every day to be entrusted by the BOT to serve as your Community

-Manager.
-This position is not one that is taken lightly and I strive every day to manage operations in a manner that builds upon successes of my predecessors and that executes policy direction of the BOT.
+I am humbled every day to be entrusted by the BOT to serve as your Community Manager.
+This position is not one that is taken lightly, and I strive every day to manage operations in a manner that builds upon successes of my predecessors and that executes policy direction of the BOT.
 Each BBRD employee deserves specific recognition for her/his role played in our organization, although space does not permit me to specifically recognize each employee individually.
-However, Dawn Myers, District Clerk, and Whitney Hodges, Administrative Assistant, merit special recognition for their dedication to BBRD and support they have provided in the development of the FY20 WDPB.
-Finance Manager Charles Henley, warrants special recognition for his time devoted to assisting the other department managers in their personnel budgeting and finding that transposed number my tired eyes could not find every so often.
-With that being said, any errors or omissions contained within the FY20 WDPB are solely my responsibility.
+However, Kary Farrow, Administrative Assistant, merits special recognition for their dedication to BBRD and support they have provided in the development, editing, and assembly of the FY20 Approved Budget.
+Finance Manager Charles Henley warrants special recognition for his time devoted to assisting the other department managers in their personnel budgeting and finding that transposed number my tired eyes could not find every so often.
+Finally, Dawn Myers, District Clerk from 2014 to August 2019, merits a voluminous description for the role she played in the development of this document and the progress BBRD made over the last six years.
+In addition to her core functions of supporting the BOT, resident liaison, and records custodian she repeatedly volunteered over the years to absorb additional duties when re-organizations dictated a shift of responsibilities were needed.
+Although someone will eventually succeed her, Ms. Myers' legacy of quality public service will never be forgotten.
+With that being said, any errors or omissions contained within the FY20 Approved Budget are solely my responsibility.

-In conclusion, as I have served you and our community for the past five and a half years, I am humbled by the privilege to come to BBRD every day and be entrusted with the responsibility of managing this organization.
-I believe as the BOT and staff work together, with the assistance of the Civic Volunteer Organization, we are making BBRD the perfect place to live, work and play.
+In conclusion, as I have served you and our community for the past six years, I am humbled by the privilege to come to BBRD every day and be entrusted with the responsibility of managing this organization.
+I believe as the BOT and staff work together, with the assistance of the Civic Volunteer Organization, we are making BBRD the perfect place to live, work, and play.